Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 # <a id="Whatis"></a>What is a Sprite Shape Profile

-To use a Sprite Shape, you begin by creating a **Sprite Shape Profile**.
+To use a **Sprite Shape**, you begin by creating a **Sprite Shape Profile**.
 A Sprite Shape Profile is an Asset that contains the Sprites that make up the Sprite Shape, and settings such as the angles that those Sprites are displayed at.

 Go to **Assets** > **Create** > **Sprite Shape Profile**, and there are three *Profile* options available - *Empty, Strip, Shape*